Micho001/unleashing-julia/README.md

     there is also something known as expression interpolation and this is used for calculations such that the operations and the operand in the brasis are calculated e.g; calculations = "5 + 10 equals $(5 + 10)"

     the value of what ever calculation is done inside provided their is an operand and an operation.

+5. Julia makes use of a single line comment and a multi line comment e.g; # This is a single line comment
+        #= This is a mult line comment
+            many things can be explained in details
+        =#

+6. lets dive into some mathematical concept
+    i. fraction is written with a double forward slash (5//2) ii. to check for equality, a double equal sign (==) iii. remainder from a calculation is written with an ampersand(%) iv. the triple equal sign is mainly used to compare different data types (===)
+    Note: when comparing missing and nothing values, === only returns true and false but == might give you a value of: missing, true, and false

+7. have you ever wondered why we've been using double quote all this while to represent string, why not single quote!. well, here is your answer.
+Double quote is used for writing many characters while single quote is used for writing a character.
+A character us a representation of a single 32-bit character literal enclosed in a single quote(''). guess what folks! you can even use emojis caues it support unicode. but this is done with the double quote